coingate/woocommerce-plugin/README.md

 # WooCommerce CoinGate Plugin

-Accept Bitcoin & Altcoins on your WooCommerce store.
+Accept Bitcoin and 50+ Cryptocurrencies on your WooCommerce store.

-Read the plugin installation instructions below to get started with CoinGate Bitcoin & Altcoin payment gateway on your shop.
+Read the plugin installation instructions below to get started with CoinGate Cryptocurrency payment gateway on your shop.
+Accept Bitcoin, Litecoin, Ethereum and other coins hassle-free - and receive settlements in Bitcoin or in Euros to your bank.
 Full setup guide with screenshots is also available on our blog: <https://blog.coingate.com/2017/05/install-woocommerce-bitcoin-plugin/>

 ## Install